DavidAce/h5pp/README.md

 [Documentation](https://h5pp.readthedocs.io)

-Go to [quickstart](https://github.com/DavidAce/h5pp/tree/master/quickstart) to see install examples
+Go to [examples](https://github.com/DavidAce/h5pp/tree/master/examples) to learn how to use `h5pp`.

-Go to [examples](https://github.com/DavidAce/h5pp/tree/master/examples) to learn how to use `h5pp`
+Go to [quickstart](https://github.com/DavidAce/h5pp/tree/master/quickstart) to see ways of installing `h5pp`.

 ---